illinoistech-itm/jhajek/itmt-430/IT-Operations-cloud-connect-tutorial/Readme.md

 This tutorial will demonstrate how to use class build-server, provided API keys, and the Department Cloud Platform, running on [Proxmox](https://proxmox.com/en/ "webpage for Proxmox Virtualization Platform"), using [Hashicorp Packer](https://packer.io "webapge for Packer.io") and [Terraform](https://terraform.io "webpage for Terraform").

+## Overview

+This tutorial assumes you have completed the Vagrant-Tooling-Assigment and the Packer-Tooling-Assignment under Sprint-02 in Blackboard.
+It is critical to complete those first -- this tutorial builds upon those concepts.

+At the conclusion of this tutorial you will have succesfully connected to the remote buildserver and used Packer to build two virtual machine templates on the the Proxmox Virtualization Platform.

 ## Setup

 This tutorial is specifically for the IT/Operations person in your group for Sprint-02, but eventually everyone will be able to do this starting Sprint-03.
 Sample templates are provided in the [jhajek](https://github.com/illinoistech-itm/jhajek "github repo for 430 sample code") repo.
 If you cloned the sample code in the previous Packer exercise, issue the command: `git pull` from the repo directory to get any update.